saucelabs/sauce-docs/docs/error-reporting/project-setup/symbolication.md

 ### UI
 Navigate to Project settings > Symbols > Overview to review your symbol uploads, including upload history, search functionality, symbol access tokens and more.
-Backtrace recommends uploading archives (a .tar.gz or .zip file containing one or more .sym ,.pdb , ELF or dSYM files) of symbols for every build you expect to see crashes for.
-These symbol files can be uploaded manually or hooked up into your build system so they are automatically uploaded.
+Backtrace recommends uploading archives (a .tar.gz or .zip file containing one or more .sym, .pdb, .so, .dSYM, or ELF files) of symbols for every build you expect to see crashes for.
+These symbol files can be uploaded manually or by build automation scripts.
 You may also specify a tag to any of your symbol uploads in order to group symbols for ease of management.
 A tag is simply a group of symbols, like a folder on your filesystem.
 You may want to have different tags for different versions of your application or different platforms.
 If no tag is specified, symbols are placed into the anon tag.

 ### API